 Berkeley Castle was built in 1153 by the Berkeley family, who, 27 generations on, still live there today.
 Over the centuries it has changed from a fortress to a welcoming family home.

 Travel through time and history, from the keep, with its dungeon and the cell where Edward II is said to have been murdered, to the drawing rooms, with their fine upholstery, chandeliers and silver lamps.
 Visitors can see superb silver, paintings from the 16th-20th centuries, fine furniture and a unique spider’s-web ceiling.

 Discover the colourful Berkeley family, who were involved in many major events in England’s history; make up your own mind about the love story involving Mary Cole and the 5th Earl of Berkeley; find out which play Shakespeare wrote for a Berkeley family wedding.

-Groups welcomed with your own Guided Tour and a dedicated Guide to help you plan the perfect visit.
-Free school holiday activities include Arts & Crafts, Archery and Falconry.
+Groups welcomed with your own guided tour and a dedicated guide to help you plan the perfect visit.
+Free school holiday activities include the jester, archery and falconry.
 Many other events for families throughout the year.